bsaragoca01/Sono_Gravity_MICCAI/README.md

 The code presented in this repository was developed and used in the MSc Biomedical Engineering dissertation: "Ultrasound-Guided Lumbar Puncture with AI-Based Image Labelling for Intracranial Pressure Assessment in Spaceflight", which aimed to label Longitudinal Spinal Ultrasound images in real-time to be incorporate in a novel and safer Lumbar Puncture technique to assess the Intracranial Pressure in a microgravity environment onboard the International Space Station.
 This README provides guidance to train and predict a set of data.

-## How to train U-Net and DeepLab models with ResNet-50 and ResNet-101 backbones:
+## How to perform the segmentation:

 ### Step 1: Upload Dependencies
 - CUDA 11.7 and PyTorch 1.13 or later and compatible versions of both CUDA and Pytorch must be installed;